-The Fiscal Year (FY) 2023 DHS Standard Terms and Conditions apply to all new federal financial assistance awards funded in FY 2023.
-These terms and conditions flow down to subrecipients unless an award term or condition specifically indicates otherwise.
-The United States has the right to seek judicial enforcement of these obligations.
+The Fiscal Year (FY) 2024 Department of Homeland Security (DHS) Standard Terms and Conditions apply to all new federal awards of federal financial assistance (federal awards) for which the federal award date occurs in FY 2024 and flow down to subrecipients unless a term or condition specifically indicates otherwise.
+For federal awards that may involve continuation awards made in subsequent FYs, these FY 2024 DHS Standard Terms and Conditions will apply to the continuation award unless otherwise specified in the terms and conditions of the continuation award.
+The United States has the right to seek judicial enforcement of these terms and conditions.

 All legislation and digital resources are referenced with no digital links.
-The FY 2023 DHS Standard Terms and Conditions will be housed on dhs.gov at www.dhs.gov/publication/fy15-dhs-standard-terms-and-conditions.
+These FY 2024 DHS Standard Terms and Conditions are maintained on the DHS website at www.dhs.gov/publication/fy15-dhs- standard-terms-and-conditions.

 A. Assurances.
 Administrative Requirements.
 Cost Principles.
-Representations and Certifications
+Representations. and Certifications

-- I. DHS financial assistance recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances - Non-Construction Programs, or OMB Standard Form 424D Assurances - Construction Programs, as applicable.
-Certain assurances in these documents may not be applicable to your program, and the DHS financial assistance office (DHS FAO) may require applicants to certify additional assurances.
-Applicants are required to fill out the assurances as instructed by the awarding agency. - II.
-DHS financial assistance recipients are required to follow the applicable provisions of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards located at Title 2, Code of Federal Regulations (C.F.R.)
-Part 200 and adopted by DHS at 2 C.F.R.
-Part 3002. - III.
-By accepting this agreement, recipients, and their executives, as defined in 2 C.F.R. § 170.315, certify that their policies are in accordance with OMB's guidance located at 2 C.F.R.
-Part 200, all applicable federal laws, and relevant Executive guidance.
+- I. Recipients must complete either the Office of Management and Budget (OMB) Standard Form 424B Assurances Non- Construction Programs, or OMB Standard Form 424D Assurances Construction Programs, as applicable.
+Certain assurances in these documents may not be applicable to your program and the DHS financial assistance office (DHS FAO) may require applicants to certify additional assurances.
+Applicants are required to fill out the assurances as instructed by the federal awarding agency. - B. Recipients are required to follow the applicable provisions of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards in effect as of the federal award date and located at 2 C.F.R.
+Part 200 and adopted by DHS at 2 C.F.R. § 3002.10.
+General Acknowledgements and Assurances